-Kourtney Kardashian’s Family Loves Sofia Richie, Think She’s A Great Influence On Scott Disick, Per ‘People’
+Kourtney Kardashian’s Family Loves Sofia Richie, Thinks She’s A Great Influence On Scott Disick, Per ‘People’

 Kourtney Kardashian’s family reportedly loves Sofia Richie, and believes that she has been wonderful for Scott Disick since the pair began dating about a year ago.

 According to a Sept.
-11 report by People Magazine, the Kardashian family totally approves of Kourtney Kardashian’s baby daddy, Scott Disick, 35, dating Sofia Richie, 20, and believe that she has been an extremely good influence on him.
+11 report by People Magazine, the Kardashian family totally approves of Kourtney Kardashian’s baby daddy, Scott Disick, 35, dating Sofia Richie, 20, and believes that she has been an extremely good influence on him.

 “Everyone really likes her.
 They think she’s a great influence and Scott is so in love, so it’s not a problem.
 Sofia is helping Scott be a better, healthier person.
 Kourtney feels confident that Scott and Sofia take good care of the kids.
 Scott is a great dad when he has his life together,” the insider revealed of Disick and Richie’s relationship.